What do Emma Watson, Jackie Chan & YAYWORLD have in common?

 Online booking engines didn't exist yet, so I found a company in the US that could send reservation details that were submitted to my website, as a fax to each hotel.
 The website was subscription based and hotels paid an annual fee.

 France was not entrepreneur friendly, and its bureaucracy exhausting.
 Knowing I could now work from anywhere in the world, I considered moving to other English speaking countries.

-Nelson Mandela was the president of South Africa.
+It was 1996, and Nelson Mandela was the president of South Africa.
 His compassion and wisdom was winning the hearts of people around the world, and the country was a fast growing tourist destination.
 I envisioned my boys growing up outdoors, climbing mountains and walking with lions.
 (OK - maybe I watched too many Disney movies with the kids!)
 In late 1997, we moved to Cape Town, where I founded a company called Internet Hotel Guides and launched a second website called SouthAfricanHotels.com.

 The only search engines at the time were Lycos, Yahoo and AltaVista and their simple algorithms ensured keyword heavy urls dominated search results, and that my two websites ranked #1 for matching search queries.
 This caught the attention of a small California startup that had just developed an online hotel booking engine.
 Worldres invited me to join as an affiliate because they needed to increase website traffic.
 Partnering with them meant I could stop paying a fortune for faxes and provide clients instant and secure online booking.
 The result was a win-win collaboration.

 The complications associated with doing business in an emerging market country